Access to Student Support

 Cardinal Closet is a one-stop shop for all professional attire needs!
 Student Action Team, part of Housing and Residence Life, provides an array of free clothing for students who are in need.

-With over 350+ student organizations and activities, it’s easy to find your unique place and voice at Ball State!
+With nearly 400 student organizations and activities, it's easy to find your unique place and voice at Ball State!
 There are even ways to develop your leadership skills and get involved in service opportunities.

 Academic Resources